 Outside of TCJ, there is Newell Park a couple blocks east of the building’s parking lot, down Hewitt Street, on Fairview.
 It has tennis courts, picnic pavilions, barbeque areas and a great playground amidst the rolling hills and gorgeous oak trees.

-For a nice pint The Dubliner is nearby as is some local shopping, you’ll find Rainbow, Target and just south of University between Snelling & Lexington… Midtown is a busy urban area – if you like the quieter side you can cross I-94 south to Grand Ave.
+For a nice pint The Dubliner is nearby as is Black Stack Brewery right across the street.
+For local shopping, you’ll find Rainbow, Target and just south of University between Snelling & Lexington… Midtown is a busy urban area – if you like the quieter side you can cross I-94 south to Grand Ave.
 Along those streets you’ll find a wealth of beautiful shops and restaurants along the south side of I-94, including our favorite, Irish on Grand.
 Another great corner is on Lexington and Selby – it has coffee, boutiques, and antique stores, just across from O’Gara’s Pub.

 Our Website is our mode of communication for all class/school distribution lists.
 Emails route through this system.
 When you register there is an account created in your name.